cabalmail/cabal-infra/README.md

 ## Subdomains

 What's special about CabalMail is that it forces you to create new subdomains for each address.
-If we assume your mail domain is example.com, then CabalMail will NOT support addresses of the form foo@example.com.
+If we assume your mail domain is example.com, then CabalMail will *not* support addresses of the form foo@example.com.
 Rather, each address will be hosted at a subdomain of example.com, such as foo@bar.example.com.

 By making it easy to create new addresses that point to a given inbox, you can (and should!) create new addresses for each person, company, etc., that needs to contact you.
 This approach is similar to the technique of ["plus-addressing" or "subaddressing"](https://tools.ietf.org/id/draft-newman-email-subaddr-01.html).